Delville Wood South African National Memorial: Unveiling

 The memorial was unveiled on 10 October 1926, by the widow of General Louis Botha.
 Also present were General J. B. M. Hertzog, the Prime Minister of the Union of South Africa; Sir Percy Fitzpatrick; Field-Marshal Earl Haig; and Lukin's widow.
 The former Governor-General of South Africa, and member of the British Royal Family, Prince Arthur of Connaught was present, and representing the British Army was Brigadier General W. E. C. Tanner.
 The religious ceremony, which included the consecration of the nearby cemetery, was jointly conducted by the Right Reverend Dr Furse, Bishop of St Albans, and the Reverend Dr. Van de Merwe, Moderator of the Dutch Reformed Church.
 Representing the French Army's Marshal Joffre was General Barbier.
 Others present were the Marquess of Crewe (British Ambassador to France), Leo Amery (Secretary of State for the Dominions), and the Prefect of the Département of the Somme.
 Also present were troops, veterans, and representatives of the British Legion and other veteran associations.
 Over 1,200 people paid their respects at the unveiling ceremony, and Sir Percy Fitzpatrick read out a message from Edward, Prince of Wales.
 Speeches were also made by Earl Haig, General Barbier, and General Hertzog.

+The Cenotaph, Johannesburg was dedicated by Governor-General Alexander Cambridge, 1st Earl of Athlone on 10 October 1926 in a ceremony held simultaneously with that at Delville Wood.